 This is revenue by day for mobile.
 The spikes are weekends pic.twitter.com/hqoe8M349p

 — SMG: Moving Out!
 Out now! 📦 (@smgstudio) May 21, 2020

 Even as sales have boomed, however, there are games workers outside of big studios who aren’t faring as well.
 Unsurprisingly, younger and less established game devs and contractors are the hardest hit.

 a real blow to contractors

-This is a dynamic that game developers working outside of major cities have felt keenly, but as Keogh noted, in the current climate, even geographic proximity won't help aspiring developers make those connections.
-'If you don't have the activities of a scene, or local community, with monthly meetups and whatnot, it can be a lot harder to find this kind of work. this will disproportionately impact the more junior worker in the industry, too, since those who have been freelancing for longer will already have those networks.'
+‘If you don’t have the activities of a scene, or local community, with monthly meetups and whatnot, it can be a lot harder to find this kind of work. this will disproportionately impact the more junior worker in the industry,’

 As studios take care to protect their own, making new professional connections for contractors will be harder than ever.
 This will particularly affect current games students, who are still acquainting themselves with the local industry.
 Keogh feels that the availability of games industry events, regardless of content or purpose, are educational to emerging game developers: ‘For students in particular, it’s so important for building those networks, make contacts – even just as an opportunity to see what an industry or community even looks like.’